Genome3d/T1D_logistic_lasso_predictor/README.md

 This folder contains 7 python scripts for creating the T1D lasso regression preditor developed from our study.
 The scripts should be run by python directly as 7 sequential steps.
 All the required files are location in data/ directory.
 The python_scripts_of_T1D_manuscript/ diectory contains all text files for recording the commands for developing the preditor model.
 They are only used for references.
 The python_scripts_of_T1D_manuscript/UKBiobank_Test_data/ directory contains the information and scripts for the T1D lasso regression predictor model with the UKBio bank derived test data.

 You can start with running A_python_script_for_creating_WTCCC_T1D_weighted_matrix.py (optional):
-Before ruuning A_python_script_for_creating_WTCCC_T1D_weighted_matrix.py to create a individual tissue specific eQTL effect table, it is required to have your own inidividual genetype data in plink bed format with three files (bed,fam,bin) to be converted to a .raw text file.
+Before running A_python_script_for_creating_WTCCC_T1D_weighted_matrix.py to create a individual tissue specific eQTL effect table, it is required to have your own inidividual genetype data in plink bed format with three files (bed,fam,bin) to be converted to a .raw text file.
 The pink command is as the following:

 plink -bfile your_genotype_bed_file --recode A  --out individual_genotype_table